 AT&T – The F1 works well on AT&T. The F1 supports the main AT&T bands.
 Please note that the F1 does not sync with the AT&T Visual Voicemail server, at least not yet.

 T-Mobile – The F1 works well on T-Mobile.
 It’s missing T-Mobile’s B71, so it’s not a perfect match.
 However, depending on your area, you might get along with the F1 just fine on T-Mobile, as there are plenty of other T-Mobile bands that the F1 supports.
 It does work with T-Mobile’s Visual Voicemail system, which is nice.

 Bluegrass Wireless – The F1 works on Bluegrass, but you have to request them to enable “VoLTE” on the line.

-Cricket – The F1 currently does not work well with Cricket, but should in a few weeks.
+Cricket – The F1 currently does not activate with Cricket, but should in the near future.

 AT&T MVNOs (eg. Consumer Cellular or H2O) – The F1 works well on these, you just need to select their APN in the APN settings list for MMS and Data to work.